 What is covered?
 What is the limit?
 What will I pay?
-In-network Out-of-network Mastectomy and breast reconstruction No limit Deductible, then 20% coinsurance Not covered
+In-network Out-of-network Mastectomy and breast reconstruction No limit Deductible, then 30% coinsurance Not covered

+What services are included?
 Procedures to treat the following: Breast disease or cancer, including severe fibrocystic breast disease that is unresponsive to medical therapy.
 Breast injury or trauma.
 Reduce risk of developing breast cancer (prophylactic mastectomy).
-Breast reconstruction What services are • Reconstruction of the breast on which a mastectomy was performed, and the unaffected breast to restore symmetry. included?
-Breast reduction, when medically necessary. • Physical complications of all stages of mastectomy, including lymphedema treatment and supplies.
-Inpatient care. • Nipple tattoos are covered only if performed by a licensed healthcare provider.
+Breast reconstruction Reconstruction of the breast on which a mastectomy was performed, and the unaffected breast to restore symmetry.
+Breast reduction, when medically necessary.
+Physical complications of all stages of mastectomy, including lymphedema treatment and supplies.
+Inpatient care.
+Nipple tattoos are covered only if performed by a licensed healthcare provider.
 What is excluded?
 (Premera HMO pays 0%) All services performed by tattoo artists are not covered.
-Planned hospital admissions require prior authorization.
+Related benefit information Planned hospital admissions require prior authorization.
 See Prior Authorization for details.
-Related benefit See Home Medical Equipment. information • Mastectomy and breast augmentation for gender affirming care are addressed under Gender Affirming Care .
+See Home Medical Equipment (HME) Orthotics, Prosthetics and Supplies.
+Mastectomy and breast augmentation for gender affirming care are addressed under Gender Affirming Care.